ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 |   // lookup the container we want the Grid to use
 |   var eGridDiv = document.querySelector('#myGrid');
 |
-|   // create the grid passing in the div to use together with the columns &amp; data we want to use
+|   // create the grid passing in the div to use together with the columns & data we want to use
 |   new agGrid.Grid(eGridDiv, gridOptions);
 |
 |   </script>